Suicidal Thinking Reported With Chantix

 Here are the FDA's recommendations:

-Health care workers should monitor patients taking Chantix for behavior and
+Health care workers should monitor patients taking Chantix for behavior and mood changes.

 FDA Eyeing Chantix

 The FDA says Pfizer recently submitted to the FDA reports describing suicidal thinking and "occasional suicidal behavior" in people taking Chantix following the drug's approval.

 The FDA is investigating "approximately 100 cases" of suicidal thinking, Bob Rappaport, MD, tells WebMD.
 He directs the FDA's Division of Anesthesia, Analgesia, and Rheumatology Products.

 The FDA states that its preliminary assessment shows that in many cases, the patients' depression, suicidal thinking, and emotional and behavioral changes began within days or weeks of starting Chantix.

 But the FDA doesn't yet know if Chantix caused those problems, and Rappaport says the FDA doesn't yet have a firm number on the cases of behavioral changes not related to suicide.

 Nicotine withdrawal has been tied to a worsening of underlying psychiatric illnesses.
 But not all of the patients in the reported cases had pre-existing psychiatric illnesses and not all of them had quit smoking, according to the FDA.